SOLO | DUOLOGUE | GROUP

 As the grades progress, and the necessary technique becomes more challenging, Learners will be expected to tackle a variety of musical styles and genres to give them a broad spectrum of knowledge and abilities.
 The theory for these grades includes not only vocal technique but also the progression of acting styles required to perform the set composers/lyricists; contrasting modern vocal performance styles with traditional musical theatre performance.
 Pitch, accurate tuning, musical phrasing and vocal support will be learned, alongside strong and clear characterisation and storytelling.

-NEA’s Musical Theatre examinations allow candidates to develop vocal skills, physicality and characterisation as set out in the NEA Syllabus:
+NEA’s Acting examinations allow candidates to develop technical, interpretation and communication skills as set out in the NEA Syllabus through: